JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 It is possible to add multiple packages in one command as `pkg> add A B C`.

-After a package is added to the project, it can be loaded in julia:
+After a package is added to the project, it can be loaded in Julia:

 ```
 julia> using Example